-Part 1: Best Large Diaphragm Condenser Mics Under $100.
+Part 1 below: Best Entry Level Large Diaphragm Condenser Mics in 2022.

-Part 2: Raising the bar: The Most Popular Large Diaphragm Condenser Microphones Under $300
+Part 2: Raising the bar: The Most Popular Mid-Range Large Diaphragm Condenser Microphones

-Part 3: The Sky’s The Limit: Compare The Best Large Diaphragm Condenser Microphones Under $1000
+Part 3: The Sky’s The Limit: Compare The Best High-End Large Diaphragm Condenser Microphones

 Note that these are all studio condenser microphones NOT USB mics (which are reviewed in detail elsewhere), and so to use them to record directly on your computer (whether you have mac, pc or tablet) then you will require an audio interface of some kind and you will need to make sure it supplies phantom power.
 If you are not sure about this, then refer to our article on how to connect a microphone correctly.

 Table of contents